iammichiel/iammichiel/_posts/2013-07-30-playframework-2-cheat-sheet.md

 ## <a id="log-sql-queries">Log SQL queries</a>

 For debugging purpose, one might want to log the SQL queries issued by Play.
-For example when working with an "ORM" such as Slick where the SQL queries are generated.
-The first thing, I tried was log4jdbc but that is for the moment incompatible with Slick.
-(I am working on a PR) The other solution is to use the BoneCP logging capablities which are not as fine graned as log4jdbc but can be enough for debugging purpose.
+For example when working with an "ORM" such as [Slick][slick-typesafe] where the SQL queries are generated.
+The first thing, I tried was [log4jdbc][log4jdbc-site] but that is for the moment incompatible with Slick . ([I am working on a fix][log4jdbc-pull-request]) The other solution is to use the BoneCP logging capablities which are not as fine as in log4jdbc but it can be enough for debugging purpose.

 - You have to add a <span class="syntax">application-logger.xml</span> file in your project as stated on the [official website][logback-configuration].
 - Add the following to that file :